myhorreum/myhorreum.github.io/projects/project-7.md

 * Automated reporting through PowerShell scripts in Task Manager.
 Tabulated the updates based on attributes using HTML within PowerShell, then set the report to be auto-emailed to my supervisor on a weekly basis.
 * Lastly, I created a technical [documentation]({{ site.baseurl }}/projects/notallowedtodistribute.pdf) of what I did with WSUS, as well as a PowerPoint version, and gave a presentation to my supervisor, the director, and the rest of the technical team.

+## ELK Stack (Elasticsearch + Logstash + Kibana) :

+* Installed ELK Stack components and fitted it in accordance to the organization's firewall.
+* Ran Logstash with a syslog configuration in order to receive and interpret logs from a syslog instance.
+* Created a custom grok filter to parse the syslog data for our specific use-case.
+* Automated reporting in Kibana.

 <img class="ui small left floated image" src="../images/wizard.gif">

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ *